-At St Mary’s we teach phonics throughout the school using the Ruth Miskin ‘Read Write Inc’ phonics scheme.
+At St Mary’s we teach phonics throughout the school using the ‘Letters and Sounds’ scheme.
 This allows the children to develop knowledge of and build confidence in using phonics to help decode letters, sounds and words and then begin to apply this to their reading and writing.

-Children are grouped according to where they need to be on the scheme following regular assessments of progress and then are taught in their groups for approximately 20 minutes each day.
+Children are grouped according to where they need to be on the scheme following regular assessments of progress.
+Phonics sessions are daily and last for 20 minutes for children who are in Early Years (Reception and Nursery) and Key Stage 1 (Year 1 and Year 2).

 Our reading scheme is the Oxford Reading Tree scheme that covers children from Early Years right through to Year 6.
 Children who have become confident readers can also access reading materials from class collections and the school library and children who have advanced sufficiently through the scheme move on to free reading from a variety of different sources.
 In Key Stages 1 and 2 the children also have weekly Guided Reading lessons to help develop their comprehension skills.